Trusted

 With a weightage of 10%, dominance is easily one of the trickiest and most effective sub-index indicators.
 Here is how it works in relation to the fear-greed narrative:

-Growing bitcoin dominance means lesser greed for other altcoins.
-Therefore, if the cryptocurrency’s dominance is seen growing, the market starts moving towards the fearful zone.
-Similarly, a drop in bitcoin dominance hints at growing greed.
+Growing Bitcoin dominance means lesser greed for other altcoins.
+Therefore, if the dominance of cryptocurrency is seen growing, the market will start moving towards the fearful zone.
+Similarly, a drop in Bitcoin dominance hints at growing greed.

-Due to the 39+% market dominance, bitcoin fear and greed index is often used interchangeably with the crypto Fear and Greed Index.
+Due to the market dominance of Bitcoin, the Bitcoin fear and greed index is often used interchangeably with the crypto fear and greed Index.

 6. Surveys (Paused for now)

-Currently paused, surveys have a 15% weightage when it comes to their role in helping populate the fear and greed index.
+Currently paused, surveys had a 15% weightage when it came to their role in helping populate the fear and greed index.
 When active, surveys usually comprise crypto polls with a standard sample size of 2,000 to 3,000 individuals.

 And that’s how the fear and greed index takes shape.
 The value is updated daily, depending on how the sub-index indicators change.